solosage1/anyprice-oracle/EIP.md

   dispatchers) can be leveraged
   eips.ethereum.org
   .
+* **Reorg-Awareness Risk (NEW):** With low-latency L2-L2 messaging via SIM, there's a risk associated with source chain reorgs.
+If the source chain reorgs past the block containing the initiating transaction after the message has been processed on the destination chain, inconsistencies can arise.
+Mitigation: SIM incorporates block-safety levels (defaulting to 1 block, but configurable by chains).
+If a reorg exceeds this safety margin, both chains revert together; eventual finality is via L1.
+Applications using ERC-76xx over SIM MUST be aware of these characteristics and the `block-safety level` parameter.
+Critical applications SHOULD wait for additional confirmations on the source chain beyond the 1-block SIM latency if immediate finality is paramount, or be designed to handle potential rollbacks.
+Documentation should clearly state these assumptions and recommendations.[^SIM_Reorg_Awareness]
-* **Bridge Contract Bugs:** The underlying transport (optimistic messenger, bridge, etc.) could have a vulnerability, leading to loss or duplication of messages or exploits.
-Mitigation: Favor well- audited, widely used transports (like the canonical L1–L2 bridges) whenever possible.
+* **Bridge Contract Bugs:** The underlying transport (e.g., Superchain Interop Messenger's `CrossL2Inbox` and `L2ToL2CrossDomainMessenger` contracts, or the canonical Bedrock L1–L2 CXM) could have a vulnerability, leading to loss or duplication of messages or exploits.
+Mitigation: Favor well- audited, widely used transports (like SIM and Bedrock CXM) whenever possible.
 If a custom bridge is used, get thorough audits and consider fail-safes (pauses, rate-limits on messages) to contain any issues.
 The standard can recommend only using battle-tested bridges for production.
 * **DoS via Spamming:** An attacker could spam a target contract with a flood of data messages (especially if open participation in broadcasting is allowed), causing high gas use or state bloat.
   Mitigation: Introduce rate limiting or economic cost to sending messages.
-For instance, require a minimal bounty or fee for each cross-chain message (as optimistic bridges do with bond deposits).
+For instance, require a minimal bounty or fee for each cross-chain message (as Superchain Interop Messenger does with bond deposits).
 The receiving contract can also impose access control (only accept messages from a designated ERC-76xx provider contract).
 Additionally, on-chain filters could drop messages that don't change the data significantly (to avoid redundant writes).